28.7: Calcium Signaling

 Endoplasmic Reticulum: STIM, ORAI, IP3Rs, and TRPC1 in SOCE and SOCIC Ca2+ Entry Models

-Figure \(\PageIndex{8}\) shows the domain structures of STIM 1/2, ORAI 1-3, and IP3Rs (panel A) and the mechanism of Ca2+ influx into the cell (B).
+Figure \(\PageIndex{8}\) shows the domain structures of STIM 1/2, ORAI 1-3, and IP3Rs (panel A) and the mechanism of Ca2+ influx into the cell (panel B).

 IP3 Receptors (IP3Rs), on stimulation by IP3, open and allow Ca2+ influx from the organelle lumen into the cytoplasm.
 After activation of IP3Rs on the ER membrane by ligand IP3 and cytosolic Ca2+ from activation of phospholipase C, STIM dimers are activated once the luminal Ca2+ concentration drops below basal levels.
-These receptors provide intracellular Ca2+ ions for downstream Ca2+ signaling including NFAT-mediated transcription.
+These receptors provide intracellular Ca2+ ions for downstream Ca2+ signaling, including NFAT-mediated transcription.
 The red semi-circle in the ER represents high luminal Ca2+ levels, the pink semi-circle is for moderately low Ca2+ ion concentration, and the pale semi-circle indicates extremely low Ca2+ concentration.
 CC, coiled-coil; NFAT, nuclear factor of activated T-cells; SAM, sterile alpha motif; SOAR, STIM1 Orai1-activating region; TM, transmembrane.

 Mitochondria and Acidic Vesicles (Mainly Lysosomes)

 Mitochondria also play a critical role in maintaining Ca2+ ion levels in the cytosol and endoplasmic reticulum.
 They are found mostly aggregated around the nucleus and store similar levels of intracellular Ca2+ as the cytosol (0.1 μM).
-Electrochemical proton gradient or membrane potential (Ψmt = −150 to −180 mV) and close association to the ER are the two key factors responsible for Ca2+ uptake in mitochondria.
-The free movement of small molecules (less than 5 kDa) from the outer mitochondrial membrane (OMM) into the inner mitochondrial space and their impermeability across the latter generates a high electrochemical proton gradient for ATP synthesis.
+Electrochemical proton gradient or membrane potential (Ψmt = −150 to −180 mV) and close association to the ER are the key factors responsible for intracellular Ca2+ uptake in mitochondria.
+The free movement of small molecules (less than 5 kDa) from the outer mitochondrial membrane (OMM) into the inner mitochondrial space and their impermeability across the latter generate a high electrochemical proton gradient for ATP synthesis.
 This gradient simultaneously draws Ca2+ ions from the cytosol.

 While IP3 acts as the dominant Ca2+-mobilizing messenger, cADPR (cyclic ADP-ribose) and NAADP (nicotinic acid adenine dinucleotide phosphate) are also known to modulate intracellular Ca2+ stores. cADPR evokes Ca2+ ion release from ER by acting on ryanodine receptors (RyR; counterpart of IP3R in myocytes and co-expressed in some other cell types).
 NAADP releases Ca2+ from acidic and/or secretory vesicles such as lysosomes and endosomes.
 In most mammalian cells, lysosomes comprise ~5 percent of the cell volume and store similar levels of intracellular Ca2+ (0.5 mM) as the ER.
-Due to their relatively smaller size than ER, lysosomes release nearly undetectable amounts of intracellular Ca2+ in response to NAADP trigger
+Due to their relatively smaller size than ER, lysosomes release nearly undetectable amounts of intracellular Ca2+ in response to NAADP trigger.

-Signaling pathways activated by Ca2+ ion
+Signaling pathways activated by Ca2+ ions

-An Overview of Calcium Signaling Pathway
+An Overview of the Calcium Signaling Pathways

 Ca2+ signaling, as described above, requires ion buffer, organelle storage, and Ca2+ protein pumps and channels.
 The concentration (amplitude) and frequency of Ca2+ release affect signaling.
 Figure \(\PageIndex{10}\) shows the importance of upstream signaling through GPCRs, phospholipase C, RTKs, and IP3/DAGs.
-Ca2+ also enters the nucleus vs IP3 receptors (IP3Rs) and ryanodine recetors (RYR).
-An important family of cytoplasmic transcription factors, the Nuclear factor of activated T-cells (NFAT), which are important in immune responses and development of muscle and nervous systems, are activated in calcium ion signaling.
+Ca2+ also enters the nucleus via IP3 receptors (IP3Rs) and ryanodine receptors (RYR).
+An important family of cytoplasmic transcription factors, the Nuclear factor of activated T-cells (NFAT), which are important in immune responses and the development of muscle and nervous systems, are activated in calcium ion signaling.

 Ca2+ binding proteins and their binding partners in signaling pathways